-Zen Buddhist Monk Thích Nhất Hạnh was called to his path at the age of seven.
+Zen Buddhist monk Thích Nhất Hạnh was called to his path at the age of seven.
 Born in Vietnam in 1926, he has spent a lifetime actively working for peace in the world.
 Martin Luther King Jr. spoke out against the Vietnam War in 1965 under his guidance and nominated him for the Nobel Peace Prize.
-Known by many as Thầy, "teacher," Thích Nhất Hạnh started a global movement for Engaged Buddhism, connecting traditional meditative practice to active social engagement.
+Known by many as Thầy, or "teacher," Thích Nhất Hạnh started a global movement for Engaged Buddhism, connecting traditional meditative practice to active social engagement.
 Here are seven quotations to introduce you to his work and teachings.

 "We are here to awaken from the illusion of our separateness."

 Human beings are not separate from each other or Nature.
 We are totally interrelated and our actions have consequences to all.
 What we do to others we do to ourselves.
 What we do to the Earth we do to ourselves.

 "People have a hard time letting go of their suffering.
 Out of a fear of the unknown, they prefer suffering that is familiar."

 Rather than being with our suffering, many of us prefer to run from or bury what we have decided to be unpleasant.
 We can fall into patterns of suffering and the comfort of denial.
 Thích Nhất Hạn's teachings expand the deep connection between suffering and happiness.
 The lotus flower, he says, cannot bloom from anywhere but the mud.
 If we do not know how to handle suffering, we cannot begin to handle happiness.
 Taking a deep look into the nature of suffering inside ourselves can help us understand the interrelated suffering of others and the suffering of the Earth.